 Focus, Fix, Fit: Understanding the Meaning of 2021 Test Scores

-Finding a Path Forward with Existing Tools and Procedures
+Finding a Path Forward Following 2021 Test Scores Using Existing Tools and Procedures

 To answer the question of what 2021 test scores will mean, I start by acknowledging that the interpretation of assessment results is always a process of reasoning from evidence, with some level of uncertainty.
 As with all things COVID, we expect to have more uncertainty this year, but we still have the tools to examine just how uncertain we are about the meaning of test scores in 2021.
 I emphasize this point because planning to engage known measurement tools can get us out of the trap of trying to decide now how to use scores that cannot be empirically evaluated until the data are collected.

 The first step in analysis planning in 2021 is actually very simple.
-Make a clear decision about the direction of 2021 score comparisons that will be prioritized.
+Make a clear decision about the direction of comparisons of 2021 test scores that will be prioritized.
 Once this decision is made, the path to selecting and engaging the right analytic tools can be laid out efficiently and effectively—an analysis plan can be oriented to compare back over time, to look forward from 2021, or it can focus on interpreting 2021 test scores in isolation.

 Looking Backward to Identify Changes in Achievement During the Pandemic

 If the goal is to compare achievement before and after COVID, we are by definition looking backward to characterize, or quantify in some way, the real change in achievement that occurred during the pandemic.
 In this scenario, the importance of knowing if the test scale has drifted in any way becomes immediately clear, and we have many tools in our kit to check for scale drift.
 In fact, such analyses are routinely incorporated into evidence collection designs to support test score validity claims.